OliverHennhoefer/awesome-ts-anomaly-detection-datasets/README.md

 |:-----|---------:|:-----------:|:--------:|:------------:|:-------:|
 | Real |       28 |   25,300    |    38    |    4.16%     |  0.0%   |

-The Server Machine Dataset (SMD) is a 5-week-long dataset collected from a large Internet company, consisting of data from 28 different machines of 3 groups of entities as indicated by the respective file names as `machine-<group_index>-<index>`.
+The Server Machine Dataset (SMD) is a 5-week-long dataset collected from a large Internet company, consisting of data from 28 different machines of 3 groups of entities as indicated by the respective file names as `machine-<group_index>-<index>.txt`.
 The subsets should be trained and tested separately.
 The dataset includes four main components: the training data (first half), testing data (latter half), test labels, and label interpretation, indicating which dimensions contribute to each anomaly ([more](https://github.com/NetManAIOps/OmniAnomaly)).

 ##### Citation